 The business developer prefers this:

-Coding business applications in a top-down manner is more intuitive, especially if you come from an IBM i background, and have used languages like RPG and CL.
+Coding business applications in a top-down manner is more intuitive, especially if you come from a business application development background, and have used languages like RPG, CL, COBOL, and Java.

 To combat this problem and help eliminate Callback Hell, Profound.js integrates a component called Fibers.
 Through Profound.js Fibers, you can code input/output operations in a familiar top-down manner.
 All Profound.js input/output API utilize Fibers internally.
 You can also call any traditional asynchronous Node.js API in a top-down manner through our simple to use pjs.fiber.wrap() and pjs.fiber.run() API.